FRex/analyzepng/README.md

 is not letters they will be printed as a hex number (see bad4cc.png below).
 Should work on any OS and any C compiler.

-On Windows, line `Info : BLA_WMAIN_USING_WMAIN_BOOLEAN = 1` in the help/usage
-message means that the exe can handle Unicode UTF-16 filenames, in the command output (`File ''` lines) they will be printed as UTF-8.
+On Windows it should build with terminal color and UTF-16 filename support, this can be verified by presence of line `Windows build capableof colors and UTF-16 filenames` in the help/usage message.
+The UTF-16 filenames in the command output (`File ''` lines) they will be printed as UTF-8.
+On other OSes this line is not present and they are assumed to be using UTF-8 filenames and have color enabled terminals by default.

 Eval result of `+set-bash-completion` to set tab completion in bash.
 The options meant for bash scripting start with a single `+` instead of `--` to